Suggestions For Explaining Your Art to Viewers

 Q: I want people to understand what my art is about.
 The subtler aspects of my work aren't immediately obvious and I want viewers to get my overall intent.
 How can I do this?

-Good documentation tends to positively impact the value of your art in several ways.
-From the cognitive standpoint, people can better understand its antecedents, intent and inspirations-- how it came into being, what its significance is, and where you're going as an artist.
-From an aesthetic perspective, you can call people's attention to various physical aspects or characteristics of your work, their relative significances, your process and so on.
-From the financial standpoint, collectors generally pay more for art that they can understand and appreciate on a variety of levels than they pay for art they know little or nothing about or have to guess at what it means (assuming they pay for it at all... and they usually don't).
-The important thing to remember is that you won't always be around to explain yourself or your art to everyone who sees it, so the better you document it in that regard now, the better for all concerned.
+Good explanations and documentation positively impact the value of your art in several ways.
+From a cognitive perspective, people can better understand its origins and inspirations-- how it came into being, what its significance is, and where you're going as an artist.
+From an aesthetic perspective, you can call people's attention to various physical aspects or characteristics of your work, their relative importance, your creative process as a whole, and so on.
+From a financial perspective, collectors generally pay more for art that they can understand and appreciate on a variety of levels than they pay for art they know little or nothing about or have to guess at what it means (assuming they pay for it at all... and they often don't).
+The important thing to remember is that you won't always be around to talk about your art or explain it to viewers, so the sooner you begin to provide written explanations or descriptions, the better for all concerned.

-If you're not good at writing or have no idea what to write, consider taking a census of sorts.
-Either ask people to talk about what they see in your art, or explain your art to them and then ask whether your explanations make sense in terms of what they're looking at.
-And don't confine your census only to your inner circle or to people with art educations; make sure you include ordinary everyday people who just plain like art, especially ones who don't already know you or your art.
+If you're not good at writing or have no idea what to write, consider taking a census of sorts before you start.
+Either ask people you know to talk about what they see in your art.
+Or explain your art to them and then see whether your explanations make sense in terms of what they're looking at.
+Don't limit yourself only to your best friends or inner circle or only to people with art educations; also include ordinary everyday people who just plain like art, especially ones who don't already know you or your art.
 Be prepared for anything here, and don't be too sensitive or insulted if people respond to your art in unexpected ways.
 The more input you get and the more diverse the people you get it from, the better.
 This is how you get ideas for what to write.

-When you're ready to start the documentation process, beware of the tendency to forget the viewer and get too caught up in details relating to your own personal experiences or history; always consider the viewer in your narrative.
-In a way, your art is like a daily diary or journal.
-Your creative process reflects progressions of events, insights, and growth within your life.
+When you're ready to start writing, beware of the tendency to neglect the viewer and get too caught up in your own personal experiences or history; always consider the viewer in your narrative.
+Of course your creative process reflects progressions of events, insights, and growth within your life.
 And seeing yourself and your life evolve through your art can be tremendously fulfilling and exciting-- to you.
 The important part is writing in such a way that readers feel involved or excited as well.
-Best procedure is to start slow, keep it simple and avoid overwhelming readers with too much information in this regard to be tedious, boring, or irrelevant to their overall experience or enjoyment of your work.
-In other words, not everyone is as interested in you as you are.
-You can be certain, though, that they are interested in what your art has to offer them-- what it communicates or comments on, or how it deepens or enhances or investigates or explores certain themes, concepts or ideas.
+Best procedure is to start slow, keep it simple and avoid overwhelming readers with too much information.
+Too much detail can actually compromise their overall experience or appreciation of your work.
+People want to know what your art has to offer them, what it communicates or represents, how it deepens or enhances or investigates or explores certain themes, concepts or ideas.
 The faster you can get them there, the better.
 Don't worry; those who want to know more will ask.

 Whatever you decide to include in your explanatory, keep it brief.
-You'll have plenty of time to get complicated later Give basic information, enough to get viewers oriented, and avoid the temptation to go overboard with details.
+You'll have plenty of time to get complicated later Give basic information only, just enough to entice or intrigue readers, and avoid the temptation to go overboard with words.
 Imagine yourself looking at another artist's art, for example, and having that artist go on and on about what it means or why it looks the way it does.
-At some point, this overload can actually interfere with your enjoyment and appreciation of the work... and may even detract at some point.
-With practice, you'll learn to provide just the right amount of information to maximize viewers' experiences like that.
+Nobody wants that; people want to start slow, get a feel for what they're looking at, and move forward at their own speed.
+With practice, you'll learn to provide just the right mix of information to maximize viewers' experiences like that.
 Remember-- it's ultimately about seeing your art, about progressing people from reading to looking.
 Your writing is the bridge between understanding and experiencing.

-By the way, one of the great fringe benefits of the documentation process and writing about your work is that it allows you to step back and think objectively about what you've created, to reflect on the direction you're headed in and to assess the implications of current as well as future work.
-Many artists, particularly those who've been at it for a while, tend to become automatic to a degree in how they make art.
-In extreme instances, they become largely divorced with the passion and energy that got them into art in the first place.
-So documenting your work is a great way to stay in touch with your commitment and inspirations for wanting to be an artist, and with what art-making ultimately means to you.
+By the way, one of the great fringe benefits of the documentation process and writing about your work is that it allows you to step back and think objectively about what you're making, critically evaluate your art, and reflect on where you've been as well as you're headed.
+Many artists, particularly those who've been at it for a while, tend to become automatic to a degree in how they think about and make their art.
+Some even become divorced from the passion and energy that got them into art in the first place.
+Writing about your work is a great way to reconnect with the original motivations and inspirations for wanting to become an artist, and with what art-making ultimately means to you.
 And everyone profits from that.